-These clients had bought this Arts & Crafts property in an idyllic location after children had flown the nest and so were looking to create their dream home together.
+These clients had bought this Arts & Crafts property in an idyllic location in East Sussex after children had flown the nest and so were looking to create their dream home together.
 They were keen that their kitchen should be in keeping with the period of the property and had a classic country kitchen in mind with cream cabinets and black worktops.

 To make the most of the room’s neat proportions and with two central doorways dividing the space, one end of the room was zoned with plenty of storage to accommodate all their baking ingredients and cook’s pantry, while the other was zoned as the cook’s space with AGA range cooker, sink and dishwasher.